adsrmk/vitepress-latest/docs/en/guide/failed-payment.md

 In the event that an initial transaction cannot be completed—often due to routine card expirations or bank communication errors—our system begins a grace period designed to give your team time to resolve the issue without loss of service.

+**If, for financial reasons, a payment needs to be delayed, please inform us so we can make appropriate arrangements.
+This helps prevent your account from being locked or suspended.**

 <br>

 **Second Notification (Day 3):**